-This report was co-written by Mali Irvin (an independent consultant) and Emmanuel Otoo – September 2017
+This article was co-written by Mali Irvin (an independent consultant) and Emmanuel Otoo.

 Education is so much more than an opportunity to go to school; it is an opportunity to determine the outcome of one’s future, to establish a voice within and outside of one’s community, and to dream beyond the limits of one’s circumstances.
 But around the world, too many children—especially girls—are still not getting the quality education they deserve.